This post may contain affiliate links, view our disclosure policy.

 - NHL’s Minnesota Wild at Xcel Energy Center

-The Xcel Energy Center becomes a haven to over 18,000 Minnesota Wild spectators each and every time the puck is dropped on home ice.
+The Xcel Energy Center in Saint Paul, MN becomes a haven to over 18,000 Minnesota Wild spectators each and every time the puck is dropped on home ice.

 Likewise, there is literally not a bad seat in the house.